i-tanova/Learn-Spring/README.md

 	- Import the changes (Idea will notify)
 	- Install Idea Lombok plugin
 	- Go to domain/Notes and select form Idea menu -> Refactor > Lombok > Default data
+	It will put this @Data annotation and removes constructor.
+Generates getter, setter, cosntructor, to String, equals...
                 @Data
 		@Entity
 		public class Notes {